 Can I sell my house as is with Code Violations?

 Unfortunately, many households in Philadelphia, PA are fighting battles against the city with code violations on their homes.
-Certain violations are considered standard when others are more serious in the eyes of Philly.
+Certain violations are considered standard while others are more serious in the eyes of Philly.
 Regardless, you can still sell your house as is with code violations attached to it.
 The end buyer can usually handle dealing with the violations after purchasing the property.

-Selling your house as is with liens
+Selling your house as-is with liens

-Another huge benefit of selling a house as is comes into effect when considering liens.
+Another huge benefit of selling a house as-is comes into effect when considering liens.
 There are many different types of liens that plague homeowners: